 Our Aviara portfolio of luxury recreational day boats was designed in-house with the vision to create pleasure crafts that defy compromise.
 The Aviara brand drew on MasterCraft's 50-plus year legacy of quality.
 Aviara's boat designs were inspired by four product design principles - Progressive Style, Elevated Control, Modern Comfort and Quality Details.
 Aviara's models consist of the AV32, a 32-foot luxury bowrider, the AV36, a 36-foot luxury bowrider, and the AV40, the brand's flagship 40-foot luxury bowrider for the ultimate on-the-water experience.
-All models are available in either outboard or sterndrive propulsion, and Aviara's retail prices range from approximately \$370,000 to over \$900,000.
-The AV32 and AV36 began selling in fiscal 2020 and fiscal 2021, respectively, and the AV40 is expected to begin selling in fiscal 2022.
+All models are available in either outboard or sterndrive propulsion, and Aviara's retail prices range from approximately \$430,000 to over \$1,000,000.
+The AV32, AV36, and AV40 began selling in fiscal 2020, fiscal 2021, and fiscal 2022, respectively.
 In addition, we believe there will be significant model expansion opportunities for Aviara.